The Free Church of Scotland has a Christian care for the welfare of each individual and seeks to make the Church a safe place for all.

 The Church seeks to safeguard these vulnerable groups through its congregations, committees and advisers and, where appropriate, in cooperation with the statutory agencies, police and social services.

-To this end, the Church is committed to train those who work on its behalf, both paid workers and volunteers, with children and vulnerable adults how to recognise and report harm or abuse.
+To this end, the Church is committed to training those who work on its behalf, both paid workers and volunteers, with children and vulnerable adults how to recognise and report harm or abuse.